schmoelder/diss/doc/06_operating_modes/flip_flop/flip_flop.md

 To model injection and elution, {class}`Events <CADETProcess.dynamicEvents.Event>` are introduced to modify the {attr}`~CADETProcess.processModel.Inlet.flow_rate` attribute of the {class}`~CADETProcess.processModel.Inlet` unit operations.
 To reduce the number of event times that need to be specified, event dependencies are defined to ensure that either feed or eluent is always flowing through the column.
 Moreover, after a given $\Delta t_{\text{reversal}}$, the {attr}`~CADETProcess.processModel.LumpedRateModelWithPores.flow_direction` attribute of the {class}`~CADETProcess.processModel.LumpedRateModelWithPores` is set to $-1$, indicating a flow reversal.
-By convention, in CADET-Process a full cycle requires that all parameters repeat.
-Consequently, a second injection is then executed while the flow is still reversed.
+In CADET-Process, a full cycle requires all parameters to return to their initial state, so a second injection is executed while the flow is still reversed.
 To ensure full elution of the strongly bound component, the injection is delayed by $\Delta t_{\text{delay}}$.
 The process events are shown in {numref}`flip_flop_flow_events`.